What do you first think when you hear the word Pakistan? For me, living in New Zealand and India, since 9/11, it’s been synonymous with terrorism.

 If you have friends back home who can introduce you to trusted people in these areas, you can travel more confidently with a local.

-I already had a wealth of experience from travelling in India, so the worry that I’d struggle with language, customs, bargaining, scams, and daily life weren’t there.
+I already had a wealth of experience from travelling in India, so the worry that I’d struggle with language, customs, bargaining, scams, and daily life wasn’t there.
 I was already a confident traveller.

 Two travel safety tips for Pakistan